The ban on eviction enforcement in England will come to an end on 31 May.

 - Covid-19 mortgage support for landlords

 - Tenant rights and assistance during the coronavirus

 Last year, the UK nations moved to offer tenants greater protection from eviction in light of the Covid-19 outbreak.

 These protections involved pausing evictions from being enforced by bailiffs in the rented sector.

-- England: eviction enforcement is banned until 31 May.
-Landlords commencing eviction proceedings must give six months notice except ‘in the most serious of cases’, such as instances of domestic abuse or anti-social behaviour.
+- England: eviction enforcement is permitted from 1 June.
+In addition, landlords commencing eviction proceedings will only be required to give four months notice (rather than six) except ‘in the most serious of cases’, such as instances of domestic abuse or anti-social behaviour.